DangerCove/support.dangercove.com/_posts/2018-05-06-do-your-apps-work-with-the-latest-macos.md

 - General
 description: Timeless, Carbonize, Denied, Relax and Pipvid work as expected!
 type: Document
 ---

-I’ve tried Timeless, Carbonize, Denied, Relax and Pipvid with the initial beta and they all work as expected!
+I’ve tried Timeless, Petrify, Denied, Relax and Pipvid with the initial beta and they all work as expected!